infrabel/gnap-map/README.md

 ## Contributing and example

 When contributing, you can test the library using the included example.
-Normally, you would install this library through npm, but evidently this is not possible for this example.
-To 'publish' the library to the example's node_modules folder, run `grunt dist`.

-Note that the example also uses a copy of the gnap-map-google map technology.
-This is installed as an actual npm dependency.

-The example is a basic GNaP application, which you can run using **`grunt serve`** from the example folder.
-By default it runs on port 9002.

-The example also includes a tiny REST API service, which you can run using **`node server`**.
-By default it runs on port 9003.
-It uses test data from the test_data folder.
+First, run `npm install` in the `example` folder to install all required dependencies.

+From then on, you can run the special `grunt example` task included in this library's main grunt file to launch the example application.
+This will:
+- Perform the `grunt dist` task, which concatenates and minifies the required files to the `dist` folder, and copies them to the example's `node_modules` folders.
+- Runs the client GNaP example application (on port 9002).
+- Runs a tiny node server which returns some sample GeoJson (on port 9003).

-Before publishing (and preferably, also before pushing), do not forget to run `grunt dist` to generate up-to-date script files in the dist folder.
+> **Attention!** Before publishing (and preferably, also before pushing), do not forget to run `grunt dist` to generate up-to-date script files in the dist folder!

 ## License

-themes-gnap is licensed under [BSD (3-Clause)](http://choosealicense.com/licenses/bsd-3-clause/ "Read more about the BSD (3-Clause) License").
-Refer to [LICENSE](https://github.com/infrabel/themes-gnap/blob/master/LICENSE) for more information.
+This library and GNaP are licensed under [BSD (3-Clause)](http://choosealicense.com/licenses/bsd-3-clause/ "Read more about the BSD (3-Clause) License").
+Refer to [LICENSE](https://github.com/infrabel/gnap-map/blob/master/LICENSE) for more information.

-The GNaP theme uses ```Ace - Responsive Admin Template``` as its base theme, which is licensed under [Extended License](https://github.com/infrabel/themes-gnap/blob/master/custom/ace/LICENSE-Ace), our license covers redistribution and usage by you.
-However, if you would like to show your support to the original author, you can [buy a Single application license here](https://wrapbootstrap.com/theme/ace-responsive-admin-template-WB0B30DGR?ref=cc), it's quite cheap after all.